 This policy is shared with all staff and reviewed on an annual basis.
-It is shared with the school community at Consultation Evenings and is available to view on the school website and on the Awards Notice board.
+It is shared with the school community at Consultation Evenings and is available to view on the school website.

 The Headteacher monitors the effectiveness of this policy on a regular basis.
 She reports to the Governing body on the effectiveness of the policy and, if necessary, makes recommendations for further improvements.